Quick Answer

 - A best-dressed team prize that encourages groups to coordinate.
 Groups that plan together usually arrive together, and they stay longer

-At The Anchor, our themed quiz nights consistently pull stronger numbers than a standard week.
+At The Anchor, running themed quiz nights consistently was part of what grew our table bookings by 403%.
 The fancy dress element alone brings people who do not usually come to quiz night, and many of them come back.

 The family pumpkin afternoon